matoous/dzxcz/content/posts/2024_05/index.md

 ## Watching

-- [A THOUSAND SUNS - scifi short film anthology](https://youtu.be/vfHh07ziXsU?si=x2viiXMiZtSoPwVn) is a series of youtube videos by A Thousand Suns studio.
+- [A THOUSAND SUNS - sci-fi short film anthology](https://youtu.be/vfHh07ziXsU?si=x2viiXMiZtSoPwVn) is a series of youtube videos by A Thousand Suns studio.
 Similar in concept to [Love, Death & Robots](https://en.wikipedia.org/wiki/Love,_Death_%26_Robots) with every short film in a completely different settings.
 For the youtube format, the films are of exceptional quality and I would love to see what could be achieved with similar concept in longer form.

 ## Listening

 - [Sub Focus, Dimension, Culture Shock & 1991 | New York Livestream | WORSHIP x DNBNL x UKF On Air](https://youtu.be/2WxTPNdsCxU?si=Yi2r6K3OIEcZh4xf).
 I wish these sets were on Spotify so I can listen to them on my runs, but I am yet to find justification for paying for YouTube subscription.

 [^wiki]: [Wiki redesign]({{<ref "/atoms/wiki_redesign" >}})
-[^esp32] Toying with ESP, the only write-up I managed to put up so far was [Running Zephyr on ESP32]({{<ref "/atoms/zephyr_on_esp32" >}})
+[^esp32] Toying with ESP, briefly summarized in [Running Zephyr on ESP32]({{<ref "/atoms/zephyr_on_esp32" >}})